stackbit-projects/successful-kangaroo-3d4ed/src/pages/index.md

           know-how to execute.
         image_alt: lorem-ipsum
         content: >
-          We aren't high-level, vague consultants charging to pontifcate on the market.
+          We aren't high-level, vague consultants charging to pontificate on the market.
 We are highly experienced professionals who know how to get sh\*t done.
         actions: []